lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/STMMQR/README.md

 Change the `CORE` and `cc->SPQR_grain` in *./test/qrtest.c* to adjust the tree-level parallelism.
 When `cc->SPQR_grain = 1`, the QR factorization is the single-thread mode in tree-level (still can parallel in BLAS).

-We provide an additional code package HNUSparse (Mid-term version of a project), which uses the streaming task scheduling framework and does not implement thread affinity (due to different interfaces and limited time, we did not integrate it into one package).
+We provide an additional code package HNUSparse (Mid-term version of a project, in **github branch Aug_origin**), which uses the streaming task scheduling framework and does not implement thread affinity (due to different interfaces and limited time, we did not integrate it into one package).
 You can just type `make` at the root directory, then you will get an executable file named `qrtest`.
 The specifications of the test function are as follows (ID number is not required):
-`./qrtest ../Data/sme3Dc.mtx`, which is corresponding to the *Mid* shown in figure.
+`./qrtest ../Data/sme3Dc.mtx`, which is corresponding to the *Mid* shown in the figures of our paper.

 The data set we used and our test results are summarized in the table *STM-MQR.xlsx* in the root directory.
 The *GCNdata_408.txt* save the 408 data sets we selected in the GCN classifier experiment.